-Welcome to Ottoman Uniforms, a website intended to give an insight into the uniforms of the Ottoman Turkish Imperial Army and Navy, from its early beginning as a Modern Army, in 1800 till the end of the Great War, in 1918 for the English speaking wargamer, modeler or military historian.
+I am Chris Flaherty, and welcome to Ottoman Uniforms.
+This is a website intended to give an insight into the uniforms of the Ottoman Turkish Imperial Army and Navy, from its early beginning as a Modern Army, in 1800 till the end of the Great War, in 1918 for the English speaking wargamer, modeler or military historian.

 In addition, some smaller studies have been undertaken:

 As well, there is a small sellection of spare WW1 Turkish militaria For Sale.

 Monday, 4 February 2013!

 on 8 November 2013!